numenta/nupic.research/projects/transformers/README.md

 Model description:
 * bert_HF: reported by HuggingFace, see https://github.com/huggingface/transformers/tree/master/examples/text-classification.
 No inner loop of hyperparameter optimization for each finetuning task.
 Pretrained for 1mi steps of batch size 256.
 * bert_paper: reported in BERT paper, see https://arxiv.org/abs/1810.04805.
 Hyperparameters for each task are chosen in a grid search with 18 different variations per task, and best results reported.
 Pretrained for 1mi steps of batch size 256.
 * bert_Nk: where N is the number of steps in pretraining.
 These refer to models trained by ourselves for less than or more than 1mi steps.
 They might be intermediate checkpoints of longer runs or a shorter run executed to completion.
 Batch size is 256 unless specified otherwise in the model name.
-No inner loop of hyperparameter optimization for each finetuning task, follow same finetuning hyperparameters defined by bert_HF.
+No inner loop of hyperparameter optimization for each finetuning task, follows same finetuning hyperparameters defined by bert_HF.
+Results for cola, rte and wnli are a max over two runs, remaining tasks are single runs.

 Known issues, to be investigated/fixed:
-* Currently we don't have results for mnli mismatched acc.
+* A lot of variance in finetuning, specially in small datasets, like rte and wnli, and highly unbalanced datasets such as cola.
+In cola for example, same model will output results from 14 to 47 using exact similar finetuning regimes.
-* Missing f1 values for QQP and MRPC.
-Already available in code, require rerunning those specific tasks to get values or evaluating from final checkpoint.
+* When running multiple times, after the second run the results are identical, even though the models are being loaded pretrained and finetuned (not just evaluating from checkpoint).
+Likely a bug, might be related to caching, requires investigation.
 * We don't have 100% coverage of validation set.
 Some samples of the validation set are given the label "-100", most likely for the tokenizer not being able to process them.
 These samples are excluded for validation.
 That coverage varies from 95-100%, with most tasks being close to 100%, but cola and mnli specifically have ~95% coverage.
 Not clear whether the coverage for bert_paper and bert_hf is 100%.
 * Only GLUE tasks included in the table.
 GLUE covers sequence classification or other tasks such as Q&A or multiple choice reframed as sequence classification.
 BERT also reports results on SQuaD (question answering), SWAG (multiple choice) and CoNLL (named entity recognition).
 * To add to the table perplexity of the original pretrained models.